Bruce Dorries, coordinator

 Civic Engagement and International Experience

-- Seniors may choose a civic or global engagement focused thesis, or a project, such as developing the social media plan for the Veterans Administration Hospital in Salem.
+• Seniors may choose a civic or global engagement focused thesis, or a project, e.g., developing the social media plan for a Veterans Administration Hospital.

 100 Public Speaking (3 s.h.)
 (O)

 The theory and practice of public speaking in a variety of professional and social contexts, focusing on how presentations can transform speakers and audiences by creating an environment for the civil exchange of ideas, experiences, and opinions.

 115 Mass Communication (3 s.h.)
 (S)

 An exploration of media culture includes the history, economic structures, and special issues associated with various media industries.
 Enhances media literacy and explores how culture influences and is influenced by media.
 Students are encouraged to become cultural critics of media.

 For course description, see FILM 119 in the Film listing.

 202 Organizational Behavior and Interpersonal Communication (3 s.h.)

 For course description, see BUAD 202 in the Business listing.

 An introduction to the basics of media writing, covering a variety of writing styles, including journalism and public relations.
 Provides practical experience in writing, editing, and meeting deadlines for Campus Comments, the MBC student newspaper.